elliotcho/E-Talk-2.0/README.md

 <p>
     E-Talk allows users to connect with others in the tech industry with similar goals and interests.
-    This can lead to potential employment opportunities, mentors to receive advice from, or even a partner to work on side projects and prepare for technical interviews.
+    This can lead to potential employment opportunities, mentors to receive advice from, or even a partner to work on side projects and prepare for technical interviews with.
 </p>

 <h2>